rb118/PortfolioProject/COVID_Project/README.md

 ***

-### 4. Show countries where highest death count is greater than or equal to 50,000
+### 4. What are the countries where the highest death count is greater than or equal to 50,000?

 ``` sql
 with cte AS(